Ovarian Cancer: Who Is At Risk?

 - History of hormone therapy: long-term or high-quantity use of estrogen hormone replacement therapy is often tied to an increased risk of ovarian cancer.

-- Inherited gene mutations: those with inherited breast cancer gene 1 (BRCA1) and breast cancer gene 2 (BRCA2), in addition to other hereditary cancer syndromes, such as Lynch syndrome, have a higher-risk of ovarian cancer.
+- Inherited gene mutations: those with inherited breast cancer gene 1 (BRCA1) and breast cancer gene 2 (BRCA2), in addition to other hereditary cancer syndromes, such as Lynch syndrome, have a higher risk of ovarian cancer.

-Ducie and Liu say, that in addition to the risk factors, women should be aware of the following symptoms:
+Garrett says that, in addition to the risk factors, women should be aware of the following symptoms:

 - Abdominal bloating or swelling